 For the periods presented herein, the computation of basic earnings per share using the two-class method is not applicable as the participating securities do not have contractual rights and obligations to share in the losses of the Company.
 Accordingly, both the profit from continuing operations and loss from discontinued operations are allocated to the ordinary shareholders in the computation of basic earnings per share.
 Diluted earnings per share for continuing operations is calculated by dividing net profit from continuing operations attributable to ordinary shareholders as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the period.
 Diluted earnings per share for discontinued operations is then calculated by dividing net loss from discontinued operations attributable to ordinary shareholders by the same number of potential ordinary shares determined in the earlier step.
 Contingently issuable shares are included in the computation of basic earnings per share only when there is no circumstance under which those shares would not be issued.
-Ordinary equivalent shares consist of the ordinary shares issuable upon the conversion of the Company's preferred shares using the if-converted method and ordinary shares issuable upon the exercise of the share options, using the treasury stock method.
+Ordinary equivalent shares consist of the ordinary shares options, using the treasury stock method.
 Ordinary share equivalents are excluded from the computation of diluted per share if their effects would be anti-dilutive.
-Pro forma basic and diluted net earnings per share are computed assuming the conversion of all preferred shares outstanding.
+Pro forma basic and diluted net earnings per share or computed assuming the conversion of all preferred shares outstanding.